🥚 0

 Fat.
 Floor 0.5 g/kg (hormonal health, esp. testosterone in men); 25% of calories as default target.
 Helms et al. 2014; ACSM 20–35% recommendation; Volek et al. on dietary fat & testosterone.

 Carbs.
 Remainder after protein & fat.
-Performance floor: 3 g/kg/day for resistance training; 4–7 g/kg optimal for high-volume hypertrophy (Slater & Phillips, Sports Med 2011).
+Performance floor: 3 g/kg/day for resistance training; 4–7 g/kg optimal for high-volume hypertrophy (Slater & Phillips, J Sports Sci 2011).
 Below floor, the calculator warns; below 100 g/day flags unintended keto territory.

 Hard floors.
 Calories never below BMR for sustained periods.
 Absolute minimum 1500 kcal (M) / 1200 kcal (W) without clinical supervision.